 The name MoneyTap was decided because the app allows users to get money simply by tapping the finger.

 The MoneyTap app, launched in partnership with the RBL Bank and several NBFCs, issues collateral-free credit up to a limit of Rs 5 Lakh.
-Further, the founders told that consumers can borrow anywhere between Rs 3,000 and Rs 5 Lakh from the app and choose from among several repayment options with regards to time, ranging from 2 to 36 months.
-Further, consumers pay interest only on the amount borrowed, with rates falling as low as 1.08 percent per month (13% per annum).
+Further, the founders told that consumers can borrow anywhere between Rs 3,000 and Rs 5 Lakh from the app and choose from among several repayment options with regards to time ranging from 2 to 36 months.
+MoneyTap and RBL also launched the RBL MoneyTap credit card.
+The card can be used like any other credit card for making online and offline payment.
+Besides, users can transfer money from their MoneyTap app to the bank accounts directly.

 Being aimed at salaried employees and self-employed professionals, the consumers have to pay a one-time setup fee of Rs 499, along with taxes, which is payable to the banking partner directly for blocking the credit-limit.